Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 #### Flow Overview
 ```
 User signs the nonce with their wallet.
+NONCE = IS A RANDOM STRING USED TO BE SIGNED AND VERIFY ITS SIGNATURE

 Backend (FastAPI) verifies the signed nonce and creates a JWT token.